 Other Types of Golf Bets

-There are a number of other types of golf bets, too.
+There are several other types of golf bets, too.

 Outright bets may be the most popular bet in golf because they offer the highest payout.
 These are simply betting on a player to win a tournament before it begins.